rebeclem/aphids/treebuilding.md

 - Next, we'll make an astral and ML tree
 - Then do it again after we delete the duplicated ones
 - Then, I'll use toytree to make one of those cool tree clouds
 - Then, I'll trim the tree down to a reasonable number of taxa.
+- good luck

 Next: do [snaq](snaq.md)